 - 2000 Dec: Giraffe collimator and camera completed.

-- 2000 July: FLAMES Software FDR succesfully passed.
+- 2000 July: FLAMES Software FDR successfully passed.

 - 2000 May: FLAMES fully under construction.